 Given that we’re famously a nation of tea lovers, it should come as absolutely no surprise that each year on 21 April the UK celebrates National Tea Day.
 Intended to raise awareness about the mental health benefits of tea as well as the physical, the event encourages tea fans to share a cup with friends and family and talk about whatever’s on their mind.

-Last year we rounded up some fascinating facts about Britain’s favourite beverage and this year we’re exploring how Caterers can make the most of the drink’s popularity.
+We've aleadt rounded up some fascinating facts about Britain’s favourite beverage and now we’re exploring how Caterers can make the most of the drink’s popularity.

 In the past when you said the word tea most people would conjure up an image of a simple cup of builders tea, but as with most areas of the food industry consumers tastes have grown more varied and demanding.
 Essentially, it's in a cafe or eatery’s best interests to offer up a selection of teas that cover all tastes and needs.
 But there are hundreds of teas out there, so how do you choose the right combination to cover all your bases without buying more than you need?

 We’re here to help - we’ve rounded up the world’s most famous and popular teas so you can find out all about their flavours, benefits and tips for making them….

 - Earl Grey

 - Matcha tea

 Is tea an allergen?